Cancel

 talk about a comeback…read more The Southern Table staff and management sought to ensure we had a great experience this time and excelled.
 Great customer service and I greatly appreciate their accountability/ willingness to make up for our previous visit.
 Last night we started with the crab croquettes, STELLAR.
 Absolutely loved and devoured these.
 The crunch on the croquette was to die for, topped with a refreshing crab salad, perfect.
 For my entree, I had the lamb rack with house potatoes & broccolini.
 My boyfriend had the blackened catfish with the grits.
 Both dishes were phenomenal .
 To finish up we tried their new chocolate strawberry bread pudding, so rich and delicious.
 This restaurant is quickly becoming one of my favorite spots in Northern Alabama.
 Go give them a try!
 We'll 100% be back.

 One description said this had a hunting lodge atmosphere.
-I suppose that's true If you're hunting…read morelodge looks like an early 20th century brick building with a few deer heads grouped in one spot on the wall and a small black bear above the door.
+I suppose that's true If your hunting…read morelodge looks like an early 20th century brick building with a few deer heads grouped in one spot on the wall and a small black bear above the door.
 This seemed to want to be a foodie destination.
-The half fried chicken included a small drumstick, small wing, piece of breast, and another piece that was unidentifiable but might have been a thigh.
+The half, fried chicken included a small drumstick, small wing, piece of breast, and another piece that was unidentifiable but might have been a thigh.
 It had a spicy sweet sauce covering, which we opted to have on the side.
-That was a good choice because the hint of Cayenne was still too much for one diner.
-We asked about the slaw -- whether it was had a cream or vinegar dressing.
+That was a good choice because the hint of cayenne was still too much for one diner.
+We asked about the slaw -- whether it had a cream or vinegar dressing.
 The server described it as a "creamy vinegar."
 It made no difference because the dressing was so understated that the side tasted more like chopped cabbage than anything else.
 Disappointing.
 Finally, I asked the server whether the grilled green beans were actually that.
-I was more curious than anything else because grilled green beans would be would take longer to cook.
+I was more curious than anything else because grilled green beans would take longer to cook.
 She said yes, they were grilled.
 I don't think so.
-They came out fairly quickly and were pretty universally blackened on one side.
-Once our food was delivered, we never saw our server again until I asked her for the check.
+They came out fairly quickly and were pretty universally blackened all over like they were cooked in a skillet.
+Once our food was delivered, we never saw our server again until I asked for the check.
 So, what I believe was intended to be an elevated dining experience was simply under executed.

 Photos